h-hsoon/ADL1_NewsPaper/Functional_Specification.md

 # Script

-User will be able to see the available pages which has the newspaper without registration and that can be done by the search engine
+User will be able to see the available pages which has the newspaper without registration and that can be done by the search engine to have full access to the newspaper the user will need to register through the signup button or Join us button.
 # List Of Requirements
 # UI Plan
 # How the system should be and what it should not be?